Where do I place moth traps to get rid of moths?

 Remember that you will have to continue to kill the female and juvenile moths by hand, as the pheromone-rich traps only attract the adult male moths.
 You are interrupting the mating cycle.
 You will see the moth issue diminish.

-You can also quickly kill them through a rapid spray of our non-toxic Six Feet Under spray, which targets ants, aphids, beetles, fleas, flies, mites, mosquitos, moths (including larvae and eggs), cockroaches, silverfish and ticks.
+You can also quickly kill them through a rapid spritz of our non-toxic Six Feet Under Plant-Powered Insect Spray, which targets moth larvae and eggs.

 Get into the nitty-gritty on insects & arachnids